agronholm/apscheduler/docs/userguide.rst

 often implicitly defined as a side effect of the user creating a new schedule against a callable_, but can also be :ref:`explicitly defined beforehand <configuring-tasks>`.

+Tasks have three different roles:

+#.
+They provide the target callable to be run when a job is started
+#.
+They provide a key (task ID) on which to limit the maximum number of concurrent jobs,
+   even between different schedules
+#.
+They provide a template from which certain parameters, like job executor and misfire
+   grace time, are copied to schedules and jobs derived from the task

 .. _trigger:

 A trigger_ contains the logic and state used to calculate when a scheduled task_ should